 Baseball has been played at this location for years, but officially Everett Memorial Stadium opened in 1984 when the Giants came to town.
 The Everett School District owns and operates the facility.
 The stadium last expanded in 1998.

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following:

 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

 There are some pretty basic concessions stands at the stadium.
 The bulk of them are behind the home plate area.
 The offerings are pretty good.
 Hot dogs are $3 and pizza $6.
 There are also some good combo pricing available.
 Drinks start at $3.50.

-There was some good in game promotions for food.
-The team designated an opposing player as "the popcorn player".
-If he struck out, all popcorn was a $1 that night.
+There are some good in game promotions for food.
+The team designates an opposing player as "the popcorn player."
+If he strikes out, all popcorn is a $1 that night.
 Luckily "the popcorn player" struck out in the first inning of the game I attended.
 There was also a milk and cookies inning.

-Dippin' Dots has a standalone stand in the concourse area that was extremely popular with kids and families.
+Dippin' Dots has a standalone stand in the concourse area that is extremely popular with kids and families.